-Housing and living expense are another 10-15K/yr on top of tuition.
+Housing and living expenses are another 10-15K/yr on top of tuition.
 Of course, there is significant variation in tuition and costs of living depending on the school or city.

 It is safe to say, that you should plan on setting aside 50-100K for education per kid if you plan on fully covering their education.
 Enter the Registered Education Savings Plan (RESP).